 Influencing Factors

-With fish oil, the time to take effect can be impacted by your overall health.
-If you're deficient in EPA and DHA, the severity of the deficiency will influence how soon levels get back to normal.
-If you're pregnant, some of the omega-3 fatty acids you consume will go to your baby.
+Effectiveness also depends on the starting point of your overall health.
+If you are deficient in omega-3s, the severity of the deficiency will influence how soon levels get back to normal.

 Intake Recommendations